“Outsiders only know half the truth about this city.” ~ The New York Times on Chicago – Christmas Eve 1893

 Chicago is not going to claim that what Trump says is unacceptable…

-…but then roll out the welcome wagon to allow him to say those unacceptable things within it’s borders.
+…but then roll out the welcome wagon to provide him a platform to say those unacceptable things.

 Chicago doesn’t play that.